 What are the criteria for diagnosing Autism Spectrum Disorder (ASD) in adults?

-The Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5) outlines criteria for diagnosing mental disorders in adults.
-It involves assessing impaired social communication, the presence of restricted and repetitive behaviors, and determining severity levels.
-Professionals use a combination of interviews, observations, and standardized tests to evaluate these criteria.
+The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders 5th Edition) specifies criteria to diagnose mental disorders in adults.
+It includes measuring impairments in social communication, restricted and repetitive behaviours, and severity levels.
+Experts assess these factors using a mix of interviews, observations and standardized tests.

 Are there screening tools available for early detection of autism in toddlers?

-Yes, several screening tools are available for early detection, such as the Modified Checklist for Autism in Toddlers-Revised with Follow-Up (M-CHAT-R/F), the Screening Tool for Autism in Two-Year-Olds, and the Social Communication Questionnaire.
-The designers have created these tools to identify potential signs of autism in toddlers aged 16 to 30 months.
+Yes, there are multiple screening tools available to detect autism early, including the Modified Checklist for Autism in Toddlers-Revised with Follow-Up (M-CHAT-R/F), the Screening Tool for Autism in Two-Year-Olds, and the Social Communication Questionnaire.
+These tools have been designed by the designers to be used in the identification of signs of autism in toddlers aged 16 — 30 months.

 How is the severity of Autism Spectrum Disorder assessed in children?

-Professionals often use tools such as the Childhood Autism Rating Scale 2 (CARS-2), Gilliam Autism Rating Scale – Third Edition (GARS-3), Autism Diagnostic Observation Schedule – Generic (ADOS-G), Autism Diagnostic Interview-Revised (ADI-R), and the Indian Scale for Assessment of Autism (ISAA) to assess the severity of ASD in children.
+These professionals typically use a number of tools to assess the severity of ASD in children including Childhood Autism Rating Scale 2 (CARS-2), Gilliam Autism Rating Scale – Third Edition (GARS-3), Autism Diagnostic Observation Schedule – Generic (ADOS-G), Autism Diagnostic Interview-Revised (ADI-R) and Indian Scale for Assessment of Autism (ISAA).

 References: